 From rural to urban and back: We need you.

 We depend on each other, but we don’t always like to admit it.
 This might be increasingly true of a divide between urban and rural.
-Urban folks, especially the well-educated and culturally critical, may have some sympathy for those who deliver produce to farmers markets but less with those who deliver the bulk of the nation’s food, feed and fiber and a key part of its fuel.
+Urban folks, especially the non-traditional and culturally critical, may identify and sympathize with those who sponsor locally grown co-ops or deliver produce to farmers markets but less with those who deliver the bulk of the nation’s food, feed and fiber and a key part of its fuel.
 Yet we want to reach out to you.

 Farmers and ranchers wouldn’t have much of a market without urban dwellers, who wouldn’t eat much without the former.
 They would also pay more to get around and would contribute more to global warming.
 This is because the Renewable Fuel Standard (RFS) requires 10 percent renewable fuel in gasoline.
 It is largely met with corn ethanol, which produces clean energy, curbs greenhouse gases and keeps the rural economy afloat.

 However, many think it is a bad deal, benefiting only a few farmers.
 But it is no boondoggle.
 It helps us all.
 Its reputation as a problem is undeserved, and we invite you find out why on this web site.
-We also invite you to help us fight the repeal of the RFS and support ethanol and the rural economy with a small donation for a very deserving cause.
+We also invite you to help us fight any repeal or rollback of the RFS and support ethanol and the rural economy by joining us as a member or associate or by making a donation to a very deserving cause.
 Thank you.

 American Corn Growers fundraising drive